 Early morning transfer to the airport for our flight to Abu Simbel.
 Upon arrival, continue to the two imposing and colossal rock-cut temples of Ramses II and his cherished wife Nefertari, which were saved in the late 1960s through a worldwide effort when UNESCO moved them to higher ground.
 Return to the airport in the afternoon for the flight back to Aswan.

 This morning we begin our drive to Luxor, stopping along the way to explore two remarkable Ptolemaic sites: The Temple of Kom Ombo, dedicated to the crocodile-god Sobek, and the Temple of Horus, the falcon-headed god, at Edfu.
 Kom Ombo is notable for its two sanctuaries.
 One is dedicated to the crocodile-god, Sobek, and the other to the falcon-god, Horus the Elder.
 There are clear depictions of ancient medical instruments on one wall.
 In ancient times, sacred crocodiles basked in the sun on the riverbank near here, and hundreds of mummified crocodiles were found in the vicinity.
 The Temple of Horus is the best-preserved ancient temple in Egypt and the second largest after Karnak.
 Built from sandstone blocks, the huge Ptolemaic temple has a massive entrance pylon covered with traditional scenes of the king smiting his enemies before Horus.
-Upon arrival to Luxor, transfer to the Hilton Luxor Resort and Spa, our home for the next five nights.
+Upon arrival to Luxor, transfer to the Hilton Luxor Resort and Spa, our home for the next four nights.
 (B/L/D)

 The celebrated Egyptian city of Thebes, modern Luxor, was described by Homer as “the city of a hundred gates” because so many of its temples had the monumental entrances favored by contemporary Greek architecture.
 Thebes was twice the capital of ancient Egypt.
 It was from Thebes that Ahmose restored the unity of Egypt and inaugurated the New Kingdom.
 Today we visit spectacular Karnak and the Temple of Amun.
 Arguably the most remarkable religious complex ever built, it contains 250 acres of temples, chapels, obelisks, columns and statues built over a period of 2,000 years and incorporating the finest aspects of Egyptian art and architecture.
 As many as thirty pharaohs are believed to have contributed to this complex, enabling it to reach a size, complexity, and diversity rarely seen.
 Today’s tour visits the magnificent Temple of Luxor.
 This has always been a sacred site and was the power base of the living divine king and the foremost national shrine of the king’s cult.
 The temple’s southern end was the dwelling place of the holy of holies, the principal god, Amun.
 Continue on to the Luxor Museum, housing the remarkable artifacts found in nearby excavations.
 The Chicago House is the Oriental Institute headquarters in Egypt and a major center of Egyptological studies.
 Here, we join the Director and his staff as they host us for cocktails and a specially arranged private viewing of the library, among the finest in Egypt.
 (B/L/D)